The Premier tribute to…

 OMD – first and foremost.
 Such a unique and influential band!

-Live and Unplugged – (Band Agent) Thanks guys for the support.
+Live and Unplugged – (Sole Booking Agent) thanks Mark, for the support.

 We are pleased and proud to announce that Manoeuvres – OMD tribute will be supporting a charity that is very close to our hearts.
 With both of us having lost relatives and loved ones over recent years to cancer, we have decided that for every gig we play we will donate a percentage of our fee to the Marie Curie UK.
 We both felt that in some small way we want to help in the fight against this awful disease and to help with the care of the people suffering from its devastating effects.
 We wanted to tell you this so you know that anyone buying tickets to any of our Manoeuvres shows will also be helping this wonderfully caring charity.
 Thank you all for your support.